An Empirical Assessment of Security Risks of Global Android Banking Apps: Tool Evaluation

-{\bf Input Harvest.} Confidential inputs and user relevant sensitive data (\eg, transaction details) can be harvested via UI screenshot by malicious apps on rooted devices, or even adb-enabled devices without root~\cite{lin2014screenmilker}.

-{\bf Data Storage.} An adversary is able to obtain data stored in local storage (\eg, shared preference, webview.db) on rooted devices or external storage (\eg, SD Card), and also from the output of the Android logging system.

-{\bf Data Transmission.} Sensitive data transmission via {SMS} can be easily intercepted by malware observing the outbox of Android {SMS} service.
-So if \apps resort to {SMS} as a vehicle of sensitive data, an attacker can easily harvest them, and further compromise financial accounts.
-Moreover, data leakage via inter-component communication (ICC) is another {potential} threat, allowing third parties to obtain data from \apps by making implicit intent calls, dynamic registration of a broadcast \texttt{ Receiver}, or component export.

-{\bf Communication Infrastructure.} MITM attack, as the main threat to communication infrastructure, can obtain sensitive data through sniffing network traffic between client and server, thereby sending fake data to either party.
-This kind of attack is generally achieved due to improper authentication protocols, insecure cryptography, lack of certificate verification, \etc
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textit{Input Harvest,} confidential inputs and user relevant sensitive data (\eg, transaction details) can be harvested via UI screenshot by malicious apps on rooted devices, or even adb-enabled devices without root access~\cite{lin2014screenmilker}. \item \textit{Data Storage,} an adversary is able to obtain data stored in local storage (\eg, shared preference, webview.db) on rooted devices or external storage (\eg, SD Card), \sen{and also from the output of the Android logging system without root access}. \item \textit{Data Transmission,} sensitive data transmission via {SMS} can be easily intercepted by malware observing the outbox of Android {SMS} service.
+Moreover, data leakage via inter-component communication (ICC) is another {potential} threat, allowing third parties to obtain data from \apps by making implicit intent calls, or dynamic registration of a broadcast Receiver. \item \textit{Communication Infrastructure,} MITM attack can obtain sensitive data through sniffing network traffic between client and server, thereby sending fake data to either party.
+This kind of attack is generally achieved due to improper authentication protocols, insecure cryptography, lack of certificate verification, \etc \end{itemize}